-12.2.1 Grants - Capital (\$7.51 million)
+12.2.1 Grants - Capital (\$7.46 million)

 Capital grants include all monies received from State and Federal sources for the purposes of funding the capital works program.
-Significant grants and contributions are budgeted to be received for the Roads to Recovery projects (\$4.88 million), construction of East-West Boulevard (\$1.26 million), synthetic athletics track (\$0.53 million), and Greater Shepparton Regional Sports Precinct main pavilion (\$0.37 million).
+Significant grants and contributions are budgeted to be received for the Roads to Recovery projects (\$4.88 million), construction of the Greater Shepparton Regional Sports Precinct East-West Boulevard (\$1.63 million), and synthetic athletics track (\$0.59 million).

-12.2.2 Council cash - operations (\$18.13 million)
+12.2.2 Council cash - operations (\$20.17 million)

-Council has a number of sources of funding for capital works program including generation cash from it's operating activities and maintaining significant restricted and discretionary cash reserves and investments.
+Council has a number of sources of funding for capital works program including generating cash from its operating activities and maintaining significant restricted and discretionary cash reserves and investments.
 Refer to section 11.2 for further information on restricted and unrestricted cash and investments.